-Item Description Control Panel • Enabling Transparent makes the Control Panel semi-transparent, so that you can see through it to the display underneath.
-Enabling Enable Icon Mode causes the Control Panel to display as an icon until you mouse over it.
+Item Description Customize Control Panel Allows you to select which icons display in the Control Panel.
+Check the ones you want to see, uncheck the ones you don't want.
+Control Panel Style ◆ Enabling Transparent makes the Control Panel semi-transparent, so that you can see through it to the display underneath. ◆ Enabling lcon causes the Control Panel to display as an icon until you mouse over it.
 When you mouse over the icon, the full panel comes up.

-Enabling Show Number of Users shows the number of the bus you are on, as well as the total number of users on the bus, displays on the bottom row center of the Control Panel as follows: Bus No./ Total Users.
-(See the Control Panel diagram on page 62 for an example.)
-Customize Control Panel Allows you to select which icons display in the Control Panel.
-Check the ones you want to see, uncheck the ones you don't want.
-Show Scroll Bar for Window In cases where the remote screen display is larger than your monitor, you can choose how to scroll to the areas that are off-screen.
-When this is enabled, the show bar for windows allows scroll bars to appear around the screen borders that you can use to scroll to the off-screen areas.
-Enable Keyboard Pass Through When this is enabled, the Alt-Tab key press is passed to the remote server and affects that server.
+Item Description Screen Options ◆ If Full Screen Mode is enabled, the remote display fills the entire screen. ◆ If Full Screen Mode is not enabled, the remote display appears as a window on the local desktop.
+If the remote screen is larger than what is able to fit in the window, move the mouse pointer to the screen border that is closest to the area you want to view and the screen will scroll. ◆ If Keep Screen Size is enabled, the remote screen is not resized.
+If the remote resolution is smaller than that of the local monitor, its display appears like a window centered on the screen.
+If the remote resolution is larger than that of the local monitor, its display is centered on the screen.
+To access the areas that are off screen, move the mouse to the corner of the screen that is closest to the area you want to view and the screen will scroll. ◆ If Keep Screen Size is not enabled, the remote screen is resized to fit the local monitor's resolution.
+Scrolling Method In cases where the remote screen display is larger than your monitor, you can choose how to scroll to the areas that are off-screen. ◆ If you select Mouse Movement , the screen will scroll when you move the mouse pointer to your screen border. ◆ If you select Scroll Bars , scroll bars appear around the screen borders that you can use to scroll to the off-screen areas.
+Bus Info If Bus Info is enabled, the number of the bus you are on, as well as the total number of users on the bus, displays on the bottom row center of the Control Panel as follows: Bus No./Total Users.
+(See the Control Panel diagram on page 55 for an example.)
+Snapshot These settings let the user configure the KVM over IP switch's screen capture parameters (see the Snapshot description under The Control Panel , page 55): ◆ Path lets you select a directory that the captured screens automatically get saved to.
+Click Browse ; navigate to the directory of your choice; then click OK .
+If you don't specify a directory here, the snapshot is saved to your desktop. ◆ Click a radio button to choose whether you want the captured screen to be saved as a BMP or a JPEG (JPG) file. ◆ If you choose JPEG, you can select the quality of the captured file with the slider bar.
+The higher the quality, the better looking the image, but the larger the file size.
+Keyboard Pass Through When this is enabled, the Alt-Tab key press is passed to the remote server and affects that server.
 If it is not enabled, Alt-Tab acts on your local client computer.
-Show Message in Window Title Select to show message such as port name, device name, resolution, frame rate, and bandwidth in the window title.
-Snapshot These settings let the user configure the KVM over IP switch's screen capture parameters (see the Snapshot description under The Control Panel , page 62): Path lets you select a directory that the captured screens automatically get saved to.
-Click Browse; navigate to the directory of your choice; then click OK.
-If you don't specify a directory here, the snapshot is saved to your desktop.
-Click a radio button to choose whether you want the captured screen to be saved as a BMP or a JPEG (JPG) file.
-If you choose JPEG, you can select the quality of the captured file with the slider bar.
-The higher the quality, the better looking the image, but the larger the file size.